MarkPearlCoZa/Blog_General/_posts/2016-10-04-Understanding-Coupling-and-Cohesion-In-Software-Design.md

 Exponetially rippling changes kills you in software design.

 Reducing coupling takes effort - the more you try to reduce coupling, the more expensive it gets.
-There is a trade off curve between effort and coupling.

 ## What is cohesion?